District 5 Priorities

 3) Environmental Responsibility

 Hawaiʻi has and will continue to be hard hit by climate change.
 With rising tides, and increasing invasive species, and unprecedented weather pattern changes we need to be a leader in environmental responsibility and sustainable living.
 We have been mismanaging our waste for decades- in the form of cesspools, lack of recycling and composting options, importation of excessive packaging, and reliance on single use plastics.
 There are alternatives for all of these wasteful practices and as an island community we absolutely need to prioritize reclaiming our waste-to-wealth.
-Shannon will be introducing and supporting legislation that incentivizes sustainable waste reclamation and reduction while discouraging those corporate entities that are adding to our global carbon emissions and local waste.

 Most of our district relies on water catchment.
 Providing and preserving access to clean water now in the form of increasing infrastructure and affordable/reliable access is imperative to our rural community’s health, and our ability to encourage and sustain small-scale agriculture.